gopheracademy/gopheracademy-web/content/advent-2015/shield-backup-system.md

 }
 ```

-<small>Due to limitations in Go Playground this code must be run locally to reproduce, please see [example code on Github](https://github.com/starkandwayne/shield-race).</small>
+<small>Due to limitations in Go Playground this code must be run locally to reproduce, please see [example code on Github][race-code].</small>

 In this example, `ls` and `sort` are taking over the roles of `target` and `store` from SHIELD.
 Skimming over the code you can see that it is going to drain stdout and stderr into their respective pipes to `sort` the output of the `ls` command. `sort.Start` is run first so that `sort` is ready to sort the output of `ls`, similar to the way that store would wait to read the output of target (or vice versa).
 At this point, `sort` is running in the background and will continue to do so until its stdin is complete.
 Since `sort.Stdin` is defined as `ls.StdoutPipe`, that means waiting for the `ls.StdoutPipe` to complete.
 Then Go hits the `Wait` command.
-[Taking a look at `Wait`](https://golang.org/src/os/exec/exec.go#L372) and then looking back at the code, we can see that the descriptors that `Wait` needs to close before exiting are the read and stdout pipes.
+[Taking a look at `Wait`][go-src-code] and then looking back at the code, we can see that the descriptors that `Wait` needs to close before exiting are the read and stdout pipes.
 This read is the same read that `Drain` is trying to read (`rd`) from.
 Since `Wait` is trying to close what `Drain` is trying to read, the program fails with a data race condition like so:

 ```
 $ go build -race